 You will need to keep your incision area clean, dry, and protected.
-Change your dressings the way your doctor or nurse taught you.
+Change your dressings the way your provider taught you to.

 If stitches, staples, or glue was used to close your skin, you may take a shower.

 Eat a normal diet.
-Drink 4 to 8 glasses of water or liquids a day, unless your doctor tells you not to.
+Drink 4 to 8 glasses of water or liquids a day, unless you are told otherwise.